MUDitM

 MUD in the Middle Telnet SSL Proxy

-MUDitM is a telnet proxy that provides an IPv6 and telnet-ssl frontend to standard IPv4/telnet Multi-User Dungeon type games that have not implemented those networking features yet, whatever the reason.
+MUDitM is a telnet proxy that provides an IPv6, telnet-ssl, and MCCP frontend to standard IPv4/telnet Multi-User Dungeon type games that have not implemented those networking features yet, whatever the reason.
 The implementation differs from other secure proxy implementations in that it tries to report the proxied client address up to the game server via the NEW-ENVIRON / MNES standard.

 MUDitM - MUD in the Middle Proxy

-MUDitM is a telnet proxy that I wrote on a whim over a long weekend.
-My intent
+MUDitM is a telnet proxy that I originally wrote on a whim over a long weekend

-was to try to provide an IPv6 and telnet-ssl front end to standard IPv4/telnet
+in 2021.
+My intent was to try to provide an IPv6 and telnet-ssl front end to

-Multi-User Dungeon type games that have not implemented those networking
+standard IPv4/telnet Multi-User Dungeon type games that have not implemented

-features yet, whatever the reason.
-MUDitM-0.2 had another weekend's worth of
+those networking features yet, whatever the reason.
+MUDitM-0.2 had another

 MUDitM's implementation differs from other secure proxy implementations in that